 The coded representation specified in the syntax is designed to enable a high compression capability for a desired image quality.
-With the exception of the transform bypass mode of operation for lossless coding in the High 4:4:4 Intra, CAVLC 4:4:4 Intra, and High 4:4:4 Predictive profiles, and the I\PCM mode of operation in all profiles, the algorithm is typically not lossless, as the exact source sample values are typically not preserved through the encoding and decoding processes.
+With the exception of the transform bypass mode of operation for lossless coding in the High 4:4:4 Intra, CAVLC 4:4:4 Intra, and High 4:4:4 Predictive profiles, and the I_PCM mode of operation in all profiles, the algorithm is typically not lossless, as the exact source sample values are typically not preserved through the encoding and decoding processes.
 A number of techniques may be used to achieve highly efficient compression.
-Encoding algorithms (not specified in this Recommendation | International Standard) may select between inter and intra coding for block-shaped regions of each picture.
+Encoding algorithms (not specified in this document) may select between inter and intra coding for block-shaped regions of each picture.
 Inter coding uses motion vectors for block-based inter prediction to exploit temporal statistical dependencies between different pictures.
 Intra coding uses various spatial prediction modes to exploit spatial statistical dependencies in the source signal for a single picture.
 Motion vectors and intra prediction modes may be specified for a variety of block sizes in the picture.
 The prediction residual is then further compressed using a transform to remove spatial correlation inside the transform block before it is quantized, producing an irreversible process that typically discards less important visual information while forming a close approximation to the source samples.
 Finally, the motion vectors or intra prediction modes are combined with the quantized transform coefficient information and encoded using either variable length coding or arithmetic coding.

-Scalable video coding is specified in Annex F allowing the construction of bitstreams that contain sub-bitstreams that conform to this document.
-For temporal bitstream scalability, i.e., the presence of a sub-bitstream with a smaller temporal sampling rate than the bitstream, complete access units are removed from the bitstream when deriving the sub-bitstream.
+Scalable video coding is specified in Annex F allowing the construction of bitstreams that contain subbitstreams that conform to this document.
+For temporal bitstream scalability, i.e., the presence of a subbitstream with a smaller temporal sampling rate than the bitstream, complete access units are removed from the bitstream when deriving the sub-bitstream.
 In this case, high-level syntax and inter prediction reference pictures in the bitstream are constructed accordingly.
 For spatial and quality bitstream scalability, i.e., the presence of a sub-bitstream with lower spatial resolution or quality than the bitstream, NAL units are removed from the bitstream when deriving the sub-bitstream.
 In this case, inter-layer prediction, i.e., the prediction of the higher spatial resolution or quality signal by data of the lower spatial resolution or quality signal, is typically used for efficient coding.
 Otherwise, the coding algorithm as described in the previous paragraph is used.

 Multiview video coding is specified in Annex G allowing the construction of bitstreams that represent multiple views.
 Similar to scalable video coding, bitstreams that represent multiple views may also contain sub-bitstreams that conform to this document.
 For temporal bitstream scalability, i.e., the presence of a sub-bitstream with a smaller temporal sampling rate than the bitstream, complete access units are removed from the bitstream when deriving the sub-bitstream.
 In this case, high-level syntax and inter prediction reference pictures in the bitstream are constructed accordingly.
-For view bitstream scalability, i.e. the presence of a sub-bitstream with fewer views than the bitstream, NAL units are removed from the bitstream when deriving the sub-bitstream.
+For view bitstream scalability, i.e., the presence of a sub-bitstream when deriving the sub-bitstream.
+In this case, high-level syntax are removed from the bitstream when deriving the sub-bitstream.
+In this case, high-level syntax is calability, i.e., the presence of a sub-bitstream with fewer views than the bitstream, NAL units are removed from the bitstream when deriving the sub-bitstream.
 In this case, inter-view prediction, i.e., the prediction of one view signal by data of another view signal, is typically used for efficient coding.
 Otherwise, the coding algorithm as described in the previous paragraph is used.